New product development process in 10 steps

 Table of Contents

 The process behind a new product development may differ substantially from one company to another; however, it’s important to understand the steps involved in developing a product from its ideation to its commercialization.
+The new product development process covers bringing a new product to the market, introducing an existing product in a new market, and renewing an existing product.

-The New Product Development (NPD) process covers bringing a new product to the market, introducing an existing product in a new market, and renewing an existing product.
 Each of these objectives involves playing around with similar products and exploring novel functionalities that can be brought to current and future consumers.

 Key factors influencing your customer journey

-The decisions that influence whether a customer buys and continues buying your product starts well before the customer even lays their hands on the product.
+The decisions that influence whether a customer buys and continues buying your product start well before the customer even lays their hands on the product.
 A positive customer experience starts with well-targeted marketing campaigns that consistently align with the needs of the market.

 Here are some factors that provide a more complete view into the mind of the customer: